 Performing fast reps

-After you become proficient with the TRX, it's necessary to slow down your reps or add external resistance of some kind (usually via a weighted vest) in order to keep progressing.
+After you become proficient with biceps calisthenics in general, and the TRX in particular, it’s necessary to slow down your reps or add external resistance of some kind (usually via a weighted vest) in order to keep progressing.

 So if you can already do 10 reps of TRX reverse curls at normal speed, try to lower your body over a 3-4 second duration to make your arms work even harder.